dicarlo2/ScalaEquals/README.md

  - Works with classes, traits, abstract classes and generic variants (parameterized and with abstract type members).
 As always, be careful about initialization order when using traits and abstract classes.

+ - `ScalaEqualsExtend` contains various additional flavors of the `equals`/`hashCode` macros that if used incorrectly will not produce implementations that obey the contract.
+Use at your own risk.

 ## Example Macro Expansion